gajanan0707/translate_language/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your config/config.env file

 `SUBSCRIPTION_KEY`